-You learn to give a TED-style talk.
+Students learn to give a TED-style talk.

-You connect with other students worldwide.
+Students connect with other students around the world.

-You can apply to attend a TED-Ed Weekend event.
+Students can apply to attend a TED-Ed Weekend event.

 TED-Ed Weekend focuses on exploring students big ideas from the official TED stage in New York City and bringing together students from around the world.
 This event allows you and your students to represent your school proudly while being surrounded by other TED-Ed members!
 Interactive breaks empower students to discuss student talks, envision new scenarios for the future, and think through how they contribute to its creation.
 Click here to learn more about TED-Ed Weekends. »